pebreo/pebreo.github.io/endgame/partX-why.md

 In one extreme, you have a rich social life: friends, family, loved ones and memorable, happy experiences. on the other extreme, you are worried if you will eat the next day or you can afford medicibe for your child.

 Poverty, in its most severe form, restricts this exchange, forcing individuals to prioritize basic survival needs over the experiences that truly enrich life.
 A rich life, popular belief goes, transcends mere financial abundance; it encompasses the ability to participate fully in the economic and social spheres, engaging in activities that contribute to personal growth and fulfillment.
 Do we have to chooose?
+Why not both?

 ## Blending Social and Monetary Currency: A Richer Perspective
 TODO: add vals framework graphic and explain & rewrite below